 The following types of swims are not eligible for ratification:

 - Swims assisted by nonstandard equipment, e.g., wetsuits and fins.

 - Non-repeatable swim routes or routes defined by non-permanent markers such as buoys.

 - Swims shorter than 10km, or multi-way swims where no individual segment is 10km+ (unless specifically approved by MSF).

 - Swims witnessed by a single person.

-Significant time and effort goes into collecting, formatting, reviewing, and publishing world-class Documented Swim reports.
-For MSF Documented Swims to be a sustainable project, we charge a swim ratification fee.
+Significant time and effort goes into collecting, formatting, reviewing, and publishing Documented Swim reports.
+For this to be a sustainable project, we charge a swim ratification fee.
 This fee includes a commemorative printed GPS track map, and is refundable if the swim is not successful or not ratified.